 - Features are often broken by website hosting companies as they apply patches that keep their servers up-to-date.

 - We’ve seen cases where key components of a website have been broken for a long time without anyone noticing.
 The result can be frustrated customers and loss of business.

-- Ensure that your website analytics tools are tracking properly, so you know who is coming to your site and which of your marketing tactics are bringing them there.
+- Ensure that your web developer tools are tracking properly, so you know who is coming to your site and which of your marketing tactics are bringing them there.

 - Without analytics, your marketers are flying blind and missing valuable direction and insight.